A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Conclusion

 Two contributions stand out.
-Methodologically, the study shows the value of comparing temporal dropout risk models under a harmonized, multi-dimensional protocol organized by arm, rather than through isolated metrics or indirect synthesis across heterogeneous studies \cite{Dwivedi2022BenchmarkingGNNs,Collins2024Evaluation}.
-Substantively, the ablation and explainability results converge on a paradigm-agnostic conclusion: temporal-behavioral signal---whether captured as weekly activity in the dynamic arm or early-window engagement summaries in the comparable arm---dominates both the aggregate-removal impact and the block-level attribution across all eight representative families and both arms.
+Methodologically, the study shows the value of comparing temporal dropout risk models under a unified, multi-dimensional protocol organized by family group, rather than through isolated metrics or indirect synthesis across heterogeneous studies \citep{Dwivedi2022BenchmarkingGNNs,Collins2024Evaluation}.
+Substantively, the ablation and explainability results converge on a paradigm-agnostic conclusion: temporal-behavioral signal (whether captured as weekly activity in Family~A or early-window engagement summaries in Family~B) dominates both the aggregate-removal impact and the block-level attribution across all eight representative models and both families.
+The benchmark structure itself is the transferable contribution: the OULAD provided a standardised substrate for its demonstration, not an end in itself.